 Still, you wonder if giving your loved one a kiss is a good idea because you could be subjecting him or her to a mouth full of germs, followed by a week of incessant coughing and sneezing.

-However, if you decide to be romantic while you are hopped up on cold medicine and exchange body fluids then there is more of a possibility passing the virus along.
+However, if you decide to be romantic while you’re sickly and exchange body fluids, then there is a greater possibility of passing the virus along.
 You may want to avoid super-close snuggling—along with these 14 other risky germ-spreading behaviors—since some viruses are airborne.